-A growing trend among organizations is looking to the Midwest, specifically in Michigan, when looking to build a data center.
-With Michigan, having a cool climate results in low utility costs, low probability of natural disasters, and a well-educated workforce; proving it has many benefits that east or west coast locations can’t provide.
+A growing trend among organizations is looking to the Midwest when looking to build a data center.
+Areas such as Michigan and Indiana have a cool climate that results in low utility costs, low probability of natural disasters, and a well-educated workforce; proving they have many benefits that east or west coast locations can’t provide.

 Cool Climate Lowers Utility Costs

 Known as “power hungry,” data centers worldwide use about 30 billion watts of electricity estimates NY Times industry experts.
 The EPA (Environment Protection Agency) approximates that the energy consumed by data centers will continue to grow by 12 percent per year.
 Since energy costs is one of the fastest-rising expenses for data centers, it is imperative that facility and IT managers look to improve energy efficiencies.

 Data center operators have been moving towards “free cooling” to cut the costs associated with keeping servers cool.
 “Free cooling” is using the environment rather than powered cooling to cool servers.
 For example, Google built a data center in Hamina, Finland, to take advantage of the cool temperatures and chilly waters of the Gulf of Finland.

 Fortunately, U.S. data centers can look to cooler regions, like Michigan and Indiana, for favorable temperatures throughout most of the year.
 With cool summer temperatures, our data centers do not need to rely as heavily on powered cooling as data centers in the U.S. southern or southwestern regions.
 The Midwest climate not only helps lower utility costs, cool temperatures also reduce the risk of servers overheating and potential hardware failure affecting data availability.